CBOR is simple enough to implement from scratch for a specific application.

 Flynn's' simple API is inspired by existing Python serialisation modules like json and pickle:

 Flunn is a fork of flynn, fixing some compatibility issues and with some refactoring:

 A high-speed implementation has been derived from the

 gem install cbor

 Ruby bindings for libcbor are now available.
 Installation:

 gem install libcbor

-cbor-erlang is a recent implementation in Erlang:
+cbor-erlang is an early implementation in Erlang:

 clj-cbor is an extensible, native Clojure implementation of

 A compact D implementation with a Dub package: